xapple/libcbm_runner/roadmap.md

 - Creating a mechanism to define and run scenarios

-- Use lower case names for classifier columns
+- Use lower case names for classifier columns so that they become available as columns in runner.input_data['events'] for eample

      'Status' =  status
      'Forest type' =  forest_type